jadebono/pwdgen/README.md

 1. The code will output the generated password both in the terminal and in the clipboard for ease of copying.
 1. You can input a float instead of an integer in the number field.

 ---

+## `Executables`

+If you cannot compile the code, you will find the archived executables in the executables folder:

+1. Debian-based distros: pwdgen.zip
+1. Win/amd64: pwdgenwin64.zip

+---